TritonDataCenter/rfd/rfd/0003/README.md

   `status`, `watch`, `stop`, `cancel` and `next`, if we decide to go ahead with implementation of execution of the reboot plan in steps requiring confirmation.
-- New sdcadm-rebooter HN GZ service, including transient SMF manifest, and the required modifications to allow re-use of shared logic between this service and the sdcam CLI.
+- New sdcadm-rebooter HN GZ service, including transient SMF manifest.
+- Required modifications to allow re-use of shared logic between this service and the sdcam CLI.
+(This might be complex and require some extra time).
 - Logic to figure out "core" servers, manatee's shard mgmt. (shared with `sdcadm up manatee`), ...